Hölloch

 Description

-cave explorer at the ceiling of a high chamber.
+Cave explorer at the ceiling of a high chamber.

-This page is about the show cave, which means the tourist tour called Kurzführung.
-It is offered all year, three times a day, and does not require booking.
-The visitor meet ten minutes before the trip at the ticket office, only 50 m form the old cave hotel.
+The visitors meet ten minutes before the trip at the ticket office, only 50 m from the old cave hotel.
 The visitors are introduced into the cave with a complete map of the 191 km of the cave, which covers two walls of the room.
 The other walls show pictures of various floods.
 During a flood the cave fills up to the show cave entrance, and 10 to 15 m³ of water per second rush out of the entrance.
 In summer 2005 there was an extraordinary flood, said to have been the biggest flood of the millennium.
 It also affected the cave, with a peak yield of 20 cubic meters through the entrance door.
 The witnesses described it as a rectangular beam of water out of the door.

 We had the luck to visit the cave at high water.
 The path was closed by water half down the main passage.
 The luck was not the fact to miss half of the cave, but the way how the closed passage made sounds.
 Approaching the almost closed siphon we heard a roaring noise.
 First it sounded like a subway train, then like a watermill.
-When we finally reached the siphon we heard a deep roaring noise with a slow rythm, about two beats per second.
+When we finally reached the siphon we heard a deep roaring noise with a slow rhythm, about two beats per second.
 The water filled the passage except for a 20 cm wide and 10 cm high gap at the ceiling.
 The huge cave system behind the siphon had a different air pressure than in front, and so air was blowing through that small hole.
-The air current produced waves which closed the hole, and the constant rhythm of waves combined with the airstream produced a sounde similar to a didgeridoo.
+The air current produced waves which closed the hole, and the constant rhythm of waves combined with the airstream produced a sound similar to a didgeridoo.
 The sound was extremely loud and bounced off the walls of the passage.
 An impressive experience.

-There are a few more details we can add, but they are less impressive scientific stuff.
 This sound is extremely rare, it happens only at a certain water level.
-If the water was 20 m higher, the siphon would have been closed completely, without air current and sound.
-If the water level was 20 cm lower, there would have been enough room for the air to flow, and there would have been no sound.
-And obviously the existance of the air current is important.
-There are various reasons for air currents in caves, but the amount depends on the size of the cave.
-The Hölloch is really huge, and so there is the possibility for heavy wind.
-The wind is produced by different pressures.
+If the water level had been 20 cm higher, the siphon would have been completely closed, without air flow and noise.
+If the water level had been 20 cm lower, there would have been enough space for the air flow and no noise would have been emitted.
+And obviously the existence of the air current is important.
+There are various reasons for air movement in caves, but the strength depends primarily on the size of the cave.
+The Hölloch is really huge, and so there is the possibility for heavy wind, produced by different air pressure in different parts of the cave.
 One explanation is the change of the air pressure outside, caused by the weather.
 There was bad weather outside, but it went better, which is always connected with a rise of air pressure.
 Another possible effect is the change of the water level.
 The flood was ending, water level going down, formerly water filled passages becoming dry.
 The air had to flow into the cave, and because of the size of the cave system, the amount was rather high.

 The cave walls are mostly limestones with frequent calcite fissures.
 The fissures are a result of the tectonic stress during the orogeny.
 Fractures in the rock were healed by calcite.
 And several layers of the rocks also contain a huge amount of fossils, especially various kinds of brachiopods.